j-smith05/j-smith05.github.io/README.md

 # Practice Github Page
+Goog Morning / Afternoon / Evening!
 This repository is for practicing how to make a Github Page for my CS 155 Class

 # About Me!